atodorov/django-s3-cache/README.rst

 Django S3 implements culling strategy similar to the stock filesystem backend.
 It will honor the following options:

 * *MAX_ENTRIES* - the maximum number of entries allowed in the cache before old values are deleted.
+If 0 culling is disabled.
 This argument defaults to 300;
 * *CULL_FREQUENCY* - the fraction of entries that are culled when *MAX_ENTRIES* is reached.
 The actual ratio is *1/CULL_FREQUENCY*, so set *CULL_FREQUENCY* to 2 to cull half of the entries when *MAX_ENTRIES* is reached;